homer0/jimpex/README.md

   const ctrl = new HealthController();
   // Get the router service
   const router = app.get('router');
-  // Return the list of routes this controller will handle return [
+  // Return the router with all the routes return router
-    router.get('/', ctrl.health()),
-  ];
+  .get('/', ctrl.health())
+  .get(...);
 });

-// Export the controller class and the controller itself module.exports = {
+// Export the controller class and the controller itself module.exports.HealthController = HealthController;
-  HealthController,
-  healthController,
-};
+module.exports.healthController = healthController;
 ```

-> - You could export just export the controller, but I believe is a good practice to export both in case another part of your app wants to extend the class and mount a new route withs its inherit functionalities.
+> 1. You could just export the controller, but I believe is a good practice to export both in case another part of your app wants to extend the class and mount a new route withs its inherit functionalities.
+> 2. That why of using `module.expots` is so the class can be imported on JSDoc comments.
-> - The function inside the `controller` wrapper won't be called until the app is started.
+> 3. The function inside the `controller` wrapper won't be called until the app is started.
 In case you are wondering about the lazy loading of the services that you may inject.

 Then, on you app, you would `mount` the controller: